 The most troubling aspect of this year's request lies within the agency's human space flight program (Exploration Systems Directorate and the Space Operations Mission Directorate).
-Last year Congress passed, and the President signed, the NASA Authorization Act of 20 10 (P.L.
+Last year Congress passed, and the President signed, the NASA Authorization Act of 2010 (P.L.
 111-267).
 The bill directed NASA to give priority to development of a Space Launch System (SLS) and Multi-Purpose Crew Vehicle (MPCV) to replace the retiring Shuttle.
 The bill also authorized NASA to continue activities related to development of a commercial crew launch system.
-NASA's FY 12 request flips the relative priority, seeking an amount higher than authorized for commercial crew (\$850 million versus \$500 million authorization); and underfunding development of the SLS and MPCV (\$2.8 billion versus \$4 billion authorization).
+NASA's FY12 request flips the relative priority, seeking an amount higher than authorized for commercial crew (\$850 million versus \$500 million authorization); and underfunding development of the SLS and MPCV (\$2.8 billion versus \$4 billion authorization).
 By doing so, NASA will be delaying development of a government-owned assured access system to the IS'S, perhaps until the end of this decade.
 Coupled with this is the likelihood that the yet-to-be-developed commercial crew system may fail to materialize, leaving our government with only one option: to continue buying seats from the Russians.
+We find this unacceptable and firmly believe NASA should seats from the Russians.
 We find this unacceptable and firmly believe NASA should give highest priority to the SLS and MPCV programs.

-this is the inkelihood that the yet-to-be-developed commercial crew system may fail to materialize, leaving our government with only one option: to continue buying seats from the Russians.
-We find this unacceptable and firmly believe NASA should give highest priority to the SLS and MPCV programs.
-Finally, we note that the FY 12 budget includes a new program first proposed last year: Space Technology.
-The FY 12 request seeks \$1.02 billion to manage and develop a portfolio of technologies needed to ensure the success of future missions, as well as enabling the spinoff of NASA technologies to the private sector.
+Finally, we note that the FY12 budget includes a new program first proposed last year: Space Technology.
+The FY12 request seeks \$1.02 billion to manage and develop a portfolio of technologies needed to ensure the success of future missions, as well as applying the spirit for the success. well as enabling the spinoff of NASA technologies to the private sector.
 We support this endeavor generally, but believe these tough budgetary times argue for a smaller initial start.

 The National Science Foundation (NSF) provides approximately 20 percent of Federal support for all basic research at U.S. colleges and universities and is second only to National Institutes of Health (NIH) in support for all academic research.
 It is the primary source of federal funding for non-medical basic research, providing approximately 40 percent of all federal support, and serves as a catalyst for science, technology, engineering, and mathematics (STEM) education improvement at all levels of education.
 It supports the fundamental investigations that ultimately serve as the foundation for progress in nationally significant areas such as national security, technology-driven economic growth, energy independence, health care, nanotechnology, and networking and information technology.

-The FY 12 budget request for NSF is \$7.7 billion, an increase of 13 percent, or \$894.5 million over the FY I 0 enacted level (not including any carryover from the
+The FY12 budget request for NSF is \$7.7 billion, an increase of 13 percent, or \$894.5 million over the FY10 enacted level (not including any carryover from the

-The FY 12 budget request for NSF is \$7.7 billion, an increase of 13 percent, or \$894.5 million over the FY I 0 enacted level (not including any carryover from the \$3 billion NSF received from ARRA funding).
+\$3 billion NSF received from ARRA funding).
 The Committee recognizes the importance of making appropriate investments in science, space, and technology research, development, and STEM education in order for the United States to remain a world leader in competitiveness and innovation.
 While supporting a robust budget request for NSF, the Committee is concerned that the levels requested exceed what is fiscally responsible in the current economic climate.
 Further, new and expanded Administration priorities continue to excessively divert precious research and development (R&D) funds from other worthy endeavors.

 The Committee applauds the Administration's decision to eliminate or reduce funding for six specific programs, but regrets that it did not go further in identifying areas for significant savings to the American taxpayer.
-This additional savings could go a long way in helping to protect the integrity of the Nation's essential basic R&D portfolio.
+This additional savings could go a long way in helping to protect the integrity of the Nation's essential basic R&D